My musical nostalgia trip. - by Gene Dauster. - St.Louis,Mo.

 Front: Gene Dauster (bass/vocals), Annette Frey (vocals), Doug Rayfield (drums)

-Back Row: Tom Scott (keyboards/vocals), Allen Firebaugh (guitar/vocals).
+Back Row: Tom Scott (keyboards/vocals), Alan Firebaugh (guitar/vocals).

 Later Tom Scott was replace by Lace Haig (keyboards/vocals)

 I played briefly with Jim Rayfield's Band - June 1975

 Jim Rayfield (guitar/vocals), Bob Lauder (keyboards/vocals), Pat Martin (vocals), Gene Dauster (bass/vocals)

 I played with a couple of bands at Rainbow Lounge including:

 Jimmy Brockman (keyboards/sax/vocals), Roy Helwig (congas/sax/vocals), Jim Marsalla (guitar/vocals), Terry Houser (drums),

 Gene Dauster (bass/vocals)

 Jimi Moore put this group together and we used the name Stonewheel again.